RotorHazard/community-plugins/docs/docs/plugin/include.md

     python scripts/sort_json.py plugins.json
     ```

-??? tip "use pre-commit to ensure quality commits"
+??? tip "use prek to ensure quality commits"
-    [Pre-commit](https://pre-commit.com/) ensures that quality commits are pushed and you also know immediately if problems arise that can be solved in advance.
-To install pre-commit, run the following command inside your virtual environment (.venv):
+    [Prek](https://prek.j178.dev/) ensures that quality commits are pushed and you also know immediately if problems arise that can be solved in advance.
+To install prek, run the following command inside your virtual environment (.venv):

     ```bash
-    pre-commit install
+    prek install
     ```

 ## CI Checks